cbebe-daarchive/Binary-Converter/README.md

 - when a byte is removed,
   ++ can be solved by getting the input from the text field instead of the bytes

+## Upcoming Features

+- Add tooltips
+- Add "Copied to clipboard" message
+- Maybe a new layout so the buttons don't move every time the bytes are deleted
+- Overflow message

 ## Github Pages Link

 https://charlesancheta.github.io/binaryrep/